Where Do Bees Live?

 Uploaded: 14th February 2021

 Bees live in a wide variety of places, and some species are surprisingly adaptable.
-Whilst they may construct a nest from scratch, they may also make use of man made structures, whether they were deliberately intended to provide homes for bees or not.
+Whilst some species may construct a nest from scratch, others make use of man made structures, whether they were deliberately intended to provide homes for bees or not.

 Where do bees live?
 It depends on the species of course!